tannerbohn/tannerbohn.github.io/ideas.markdown

     - ~~create text compression so that any subset of lyrics is approximation of whole~~
       - ~~already done by others (ex.
 Shazam, Soundhound)~~
       - ~~it would be easy to train a RNN to perform this task~~
+        - ~~take many songs, construct training data by taking random substrings from them, and training to correctly predict what song it is from~~
+          - ~~may need to use techniques for dealing with large numbers of classes~~
   - Art/Images
     - train CNN to find shortest path in some environment/maze -- need to be recurrent?
     -  <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/good3.png" width="15"> what space do artistic styles reside in?